franraknic/SNCL/README.md

 # SNCL

-Training a naïve Bayes classifier using simple lingustic properties of <a href="">online conversations</a>.
+Training a naïve Bayes classifier using simple lingustic properties of <a href="https://www.bug.hr/forum/">online conversations</a>.